mmbman/Katagiri/1986-03-23-Principles-of-Practice-Talk-5.md

 [...]
 So “to receive and keep.” *Koto e etari* means “I have received and kept dharma.”

-So that means, yes, exactly – that’s why “*ima*”  – now – “I have seen and received.”
-And “accepted” or “received and maintained” – “kept” – “the Dharma.”
+So, yes, exactly – that’s why *ima*  – now – “I have seen and received.”
+And “accepted” or “received and maintained” – “kept” – “the dharma.”
 Which is difficult for a human being to meet.

-So that is direct.
-But intellectually we don’t see it.
+So that is *direct*, but intellectually we don’t see it.
 It’s very difficult to see.

 Is that alright?

 **Questioner:** Uh-huh.
 Also I was wondering if, from the point of view of the twelvefold chain of causation, what is the first thought?

-**Katagiri Roshi:** Ignorance.
-The first thought, according to the twelve chains of causation, is ignorance.
+**Katagiri Roshi:** *Ignorance*.
+The first thought, according to the twelve chains of causation, it is ignorance.

 And then the world is coming up.
 Alright?

 But ignorance...
 According to *The Awakening of Faith*, ignorance is the bottom of the *alayavijnana*, exactly the bottom of the *alayavijnana*.
 Which is *very* close to *tathagatagarbha*, so-called *eternity*.

-So that is a real partition, between *tathagatagarbha* and *alayavijnana*.
+So that is a real partition between *tathagatagarbha* and *alayavijnana*.
 And then when something goes through this partition – something happens.

-So that is ignorance, we say.
+So that is *ignorance*, we say.
 We don’t know *what* [it is].
-Ignorance comes into existence by causes and conditions, conditioned elements, that we can say.
+Ignorance comes into existence by causes and conditions, conditioned elements – *that* we can say.
 Because we cannot trace back to [where ignorance comes from].

-**Question:** *[inaudible]* That would be contact.
-This first thought. *[Inaudible.]*
+**Question:** I thought maybe it would be the first thought would be *contact*.

 **Katagiri Roshi:** Oh, *contact*.
 I am talking about according to twelve chained causation.
 The first thought is, according to it, I think, *ignorance*.
 And then how ignorance creates the human world – *then* you can say *contact*.
 So at least five consciousnesses there.
-Consciousnesses exist.
-Whatever circumstances you may be, at least five consciousnesses exist there.
+Whatever circumstances you may be in, at least five consciousnesses exist there.
 Under all circumstances.
 Okay?
 And then, ignorance creates lots of samsaric world.

 #### 1:00:50